yegor256/blog/_drafts/_fluent.md

 are the most suitable for me.
 Even without the code-auto-complete I can figure it out myself, because the code is clean.

-Also, I very often find myself interested in extending existing funcionality either inside my code base or via a pull request to the library.
+Also, I very often find myself interested in extending existing functionality either inside my code base or via a pull request to the library.
 I am much more [interested]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}) to do that if I know that the changes I introduce